 Sustainability is Important to Tabor Students and Faculty

-Saltonstall, who designed the school’s first Gold Certified LEED design project in 2005, shared that because of the importance of sustainability at Tabor the projects feature locally sourced materials and systems, super-efficient insulation and windows, high-efficiency boilers, water-saving strategies, photovoltaic panels, and LED lighting.
+Saltonstall, who designed the school’s first Gold Certified LEED design project in 2005, shared that because of the importance of sustainability at Tabor the new dorms feature locally sourced materials and systems, super-efficient insulation and windows, high-efficiency boilers, water-saving strategies, photovoltaic panels, and LED lighting.